zyra/ionic-super-tabs/README.md

 The root page for this tab

 #### rootParams
+_Note: The Parameter `rootNavCtrl` is added automatically to the NavParams, there is no need to add it manually._

 _(optional)_ An object containing the params you would like to pass to this tab's root page

 #### title